Luigiplayer2158/ITCS-4232-Final-Proj-jsmiley/README.md

 ### Iron Bars / Trash Can / Spike Texture: https://opengameart.org/content/commission-medieval
 ### Space Background: https://opengameart.org/content/starsspace-background
 ### Any other visuals not listed here were created by me such as character textures and the level complete gradient
+###
+### For help with coding I referred to the Godot Documentation frequently, however when more specific things came up or I used a tutorial I put a citation in the code saying where I got assistance from on other parts of the internet.